-Michael Bromley and his work Chromata: generative software that transforms images for museum visitors in a highly immersive aesthetic experience.
+Michael Bromley and his artwork, Chromata: a generative software which re-elaborates images available to the Museum’s visitors, for a truly immersive aesthetic experience.

-Chromata is a work initially designed for the Web and is a tool that can transform any image into a unique, animated artwork.
-Here Chromata will be reshaped into an active, physical experience in one of the museum's newest learning spaces, the Future Inventors Lab, dedicated to digital culture and its crossovers with STEM (science, technology, engineering and mathematics).
+Chromata is a tool originally designed for the Web, which can turn any image into a unique animated work of art.
+In this case Chromata will be transformed into an active, physical experience in one of the museum’s most recent learning spaces, the Future Inventors Lab, dedicated to digital culture and its interactions with STEM disciplines (science, technology, engineering and mathematics).

-Michael Bromley is a software developer specialising in web applications, user experience and creative coding.
-He has created many open-source projects in which the user can employ code as a creative tool to build aesthetic experiences based on sound or image.
-His work explores the crossover between programming and creativity in the analogue and digital worlds.
+Michael Bromley is a software developer expert in Web applications, user experiences and creative coding.
+He has developed many open-source projects in which users harness code as a creative tool for crafting aesthetic experiences based on sound or image.
+His work explores the crossover between programming and creativity in the digital and analogue worlds.

 Chromata has been chosen and customised for the museum to generate an immersive, large-scale image in the premises.
 This allows users to engage in a direct and personal experience of producing images using a generative art tool.